What is an Email Copywriter and How to Hire The Right One

 When You Need Optimized Content

 Having SEO as a skill is very important if you want to make sure your content has a fighting chance of being found by Google.

-Assessing a copywriter’s SEO skills consists of asking about his knowledge and expertise in keyword research, optimization, and keyword usage, to name just a few.
+Assessing a copywriter’s SEO skills consists of asking about his knowledge and expertise.
+Probe how familiar they are with keyword research, optimization, and keyword usage, to name just a few.

-Remember that a copywriter must be proactive enough to get updated with Google’s newest algorithm changes to make sure what they’re doing is current with the latest best practices.
+Remember that a copywriter must be proactive enough to get updated with Google’s newest algorithm changes.
+This ensures that what they’re doing is current with the latest best practices.

 When You Need Flexibility and Efficiency